-\If the item above "Configure sSATA as" is set to RAID, the following items will display:
+If the item "Configure sSATA as" above is set to RAID, the following items will become available for configuration:

 sSATA RSTe Boot Info

 Select Enable to provide full int13h support for the devices attached to sSATA controller.
 The options are Disable and Enable.